JPM72/dnk-lodash-php/README.md

 ## Collection

-*Functions from the Lodash **Objects** section that are applicable to both string-keyed PHP arrays in addition to objects are listed here and marked with an asterisk.*
+*Functions from the Lodash **Objects** section that are applicable to both string-keyed PHP arrays in addition to objects inheriting from `stdClass` are listed here and marked with an asterisk.*

-* assign*
+### assign*
 * at*
 * defaults*
 * defaultsDeep*